Clare Grogan

-Claire Patricia Grogan (born 17 March 1962), known professionally as Clare Grogan or sometimes as C. P. Grogan, is a Scottish actress and singer.
-She is best known as the lead singer of the 1980s new wave music group Altered Images, as well as for supporting roles in the 1981 film Gregory's Girl and the science fiction sitcom Red Dwarf, as the first incarnation of Kristine Kochanski.
+Claire Patricia Grogan (born 17 March 1962), known professionally as Clare Grogan or sometimes as C. P. Grogan, is a Scottish singer and actress.
+She is best known as the lead singer of the 1980s new wave music group Altered Images, as well as for supporting roles in the 1981 film Gregory's Girl and the science fiction sitcom Red Dwarf as the first incarnation of Kristine Kochanski.

 Early life

 Born in Glasgow, Grogan and her two sisters all attended the Notre Dame Convent School.
+Her mother was Irish and born in Dublin.

 Aged 17, while she was dancing at the Glasgow College of Technology, a fight broke out nearby between several patrons.
 Grogan attempted to head away from the violence but was injured by thrown broken glass, causing a deep facial wound and a prominent scar on the left side of her face.
 Grogan states her parents still find it hard to read about the incident.
 She began filming Gregory's Girl just three months after the incident.
-In 1998, while she was working in theatre at Watford, it was discovered part of the glass was still in the facial tissue and had to be surgically removed.
+In 1998, while she was working in a theatre at Watford, it was discovered that part of the glass was still in the facial tissue and had to be surgically removed.

 Acting career

 Theatre

-As a member of Scottish Youth Theatre, she was originally obliged to appear as "C. P. Grogan" because there was already a member of Equity named Claire Grogan (the other Claire Grogan went on to become a photographer).
+As a member of Scottish Youth Theatre, she was originally obliged to appear as "C. P. Grogan" because there was already a member of Equity named Claire Grogan.
+(The other Claire Grogan went on to become a photographer.)
 She would later drop the i from her first name.

 Grogan played the part of Rita in Educating Rita at Dundee Repertory Theatre in 1987.

-In 1996 she played a fitness instructor on the Edinburgh Fringe in the play Lady Macbeth Firmed My Buttocks.
+In 1996, she played a fitness instructor on the Edinburgh Fringe in the play Lady Macbeth Firmed My Buttocks.